trivialsec/docs/src/user-guide/scanners.md

 TrivialScan can be installed using `pip` the package installer for Python, or the preferred `pipx` that creates an isolated environment for each package.

 1. Open a terminal or command prompt and enter the following command `pipx install trivialscan`

+### Configure

 2. Create a configuration file before running a scan, you need to create a configuration file from the sample provided in the GitHub repo.
 This file specifies the target assets and other scanning parameters.
 You can also use the CLI to generate a barebones configuration file with the following command `trivial generate`.
 This will create a _yaml_ file in the current directory.
 You can then edit this file to specify the target assets, authentication credentials, scanning options, and other parameters.

+### Authenticate

 3. _Optional_: Connect the CLI to the Trivial Security Dashboard using a client credential with the following command; `trivial auth`.
 This will prompt you to enter the client name and a client token.
 To see how you can generate a client token check out [Getting Started](./getting-started.md).

 Once you have created and configured the `yaml` file, you can run a scan by entering the following command; `trivial scan`.

+For full argument details, custom rules, and the extensive configuration options, see the dedicated [CLI Scanner page](./scanners/cli.md).

 ## Webhooks